 Taobao website | MCC 5411 | Grocery Stores, Supermarkets |

 There’s no MCC for online marketplace platforms, so they all kind of fall into different categories.
-Lazada is a department store, Qoo10 is an accessory and apparel store, while EzBuy is just “men’s and women’s clothing”.
+Lazada is a department store, Qoo10 is a “miscellaneous general merchandise” store, while EzBuy is just “men’s and women’s clothing”.

 The funny one is Taobao—according to WhatCard, there is a difference between the Taobao app and website.
 If you order on mobile, it’s considered a department store.
 But if you order on your computer, it’s actually…a supermarket.

-Yup.
 If that’s true, your cart of $4 dresses and $0.50 knick-knacks will count as grocery shopping.
+I know—hilarious.

 MCCs for Grab services (GrabPay, GrabFood and Grab rides)